peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 An arbitrary-precision integer.
 (The "E" stands for "extended", and has this prefix to group it with the other classes common to this library, particularly EDecimal, EFloat, and ERational.)Instances of this class are immutable, so they are inherently safe for use by multiple threads.
 Multiple instances of this object with the same value are interchangeable, but they should be compared using the "Equals" method rather than the "==" operator.

-An arbitrary-precision integer.
-(The "E" stands for "extended", and has this prefix to group it with the other classes common to this library, particularly EDecimal, EFloat, and ERational.)Instances of this class are immutable, so they are inherently safe for use by multiple threads.
-Multiple instances of this object with the same value are interchangeable, but they should be compared using the "Equals" method rather than the "==" operator.

 ### IsEven

     public bool IsEven { get; }